progapandist/rubotnik/README.md

 ├── Procfile
 ├── README.md # this readme
 ├── bot.rb # your main starting point
-├── commands # everything in this folder will become private methods for MessageDispatch and PostbackDispatch │   ├── commands.rb # write your commands here
+├── commands # everything in this folder will become
+             #private methods for Dispatch classes
+│   ├── commands.rb # write your commands as methods here
 │   ├── questionnaire.rb # or in one of associated modules
 │   └── show_ui_examples.rb
 ├── config
-│   └── puma.rb
+│   └── puma.rb # a configuration file for Puma
 ├── config.ru
-├── demo
+├── demo # Constants for UI elements used in the demo.
+         # you are free to delete this folder.
 │   └── sample_elements.rb
-├── helpers
+├── helpers # general helpers mixed into bot.rb
+            # and accessible from everywhere inside the boilerplate
 │   └── helpers.rb
-├── privacy_policy.pdf  # replace with your own for FB approval ├── rubotnik
+├── privacy_policy.pdf  # replace with your own for FB approval ├── rubotnik # an embryo for the framework
 │   ├── bot_profile.rb
 │   ├── message_dispatch.rb
 │   ├── persistent_menu.rb